NDIS Overview

 • The NDIA = National Disability Insurance Agency

-• Sometimes you will deal directly with the NDIA and other times, you may deal with an NDIA partner (people who the NDIA contract to, to help them with certain areas of the NDIS).
+• Sometimes you will deal directly with the NDIA and other times you may deal with an NDIA partner (people who the NDIA contract to help them with certain areas of the NDIS).

 Funding for Different Age Groups